eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ## Interfaces

-The digital product pass application would act in the dpp-verification concept as the "Verification System" which is able to communicate with different systems, behind or not behind an EDC connector.
+If implemented in its totality, the digital product pass application would act in the dpp-verification concept as the "Verification System" which is able to communicate with different systems, behind or not behind an EDC connector.
 Data would be exchange using the EDC however components like the Wallet could be accessed using the "DID Web" method, or the Semantic Hub using the central interface provided by the operator of the network.

 ![Interfaces](./resources/technical/interfaces.svg)

+The role of the Semantic Hub would be to store and provide an API to retrieve public JSON-LD contexts for every model in the network.
+For a first proof of concept implementation the schemas were provided in this GitHub repository, in the [schemas](./schemas/) section of the `dpp-verification` add-on.

 ## Self-Testify Data Certification and Verification Implementation